Manufacturing Processes

 - Appropriate joint type (butt, lap, T, corner)

-- Consider weld shrinkage and distortion
+- Account for weld shrinkage and distortion

 - Material must be weldable